Nv7-GitHub/FunRepository/splendor/README.md

 A solver for the board game [Splendor](https://www.spacecowboys.fr/splendor)!

 ## How I play
 This solver is meant for how I play, in which players try to reach 15 points.
-The city official cards are ignored when I play, so they are not included in this.
+The nobles are ignored when I play, so they are not included in this (however they might be added in the future).

 ## Usage
 Make a file called `board.txt` (in the working directory of the command).
 This will contain the board state.
 Every time the board changes in one of the following events, re-run this program: